kshutkin/rollup-extras/plugin-html/README.md

 Optional, boolean, default: undefined.

 Defines if plugin adds `nomodule` attribute for non modular js chunks.
 By default it is done only if we have `es` outputs in one of the bundles processed by plugin.
 Also plugin values `iife` outputs higher than `umd` and if we have both filters out `umd` ones.
-This can be changes only by providing custom `assetFactory`.
+This can be changed only by providing custom `assetFactory`.

 ### injectIntoHead